 Likewise, you should also get feedback from the rest of your team about your personal assistant.
 Since they are the direct source of communication between you and many different departments within the company, they need to work well with individual team members and departments.

-Did you know that most of the steps we mentioned in this guide can be eliminated if you hire a PA from a virtual assistant outsourcing agency like Wishup?
+Did you know that most of the steps we mentioned in this guide can be eliminated if you hire a personal assistant outsourcing agency like Wishup?

 At Wishup, we take care of the hiring, screening, and training process, so you are guaranteed to work with the top 1% of global talent.